lllsondowlll/jslinux-mobile-uwp/src/jslinux-tap/README.md

 Specific reference script: launch.sh
 Pay attention to setting forwarding of MASQUERADE and ip_forward=1, otherwise the network may be blocked.

+**2. Starting the websocketstuntap service**:

-**2. Start the websocket service of websocketstuntap**: This service generates the association between tap devices and websockets, and hangs the tap devices on the br1 bridge.
+This service generates the association between tap devices and websockets, and hangs the tap devices on the br1 bridge.
 It is the basis for mutual communication between jslinux
 ```shell
 brctl addbr br1
 brctl stp br1 on